build-trust/ockam/documentation/guides/rust/get-started/10-secure-channel-with-entity/README.md

 An `Entity` is an abstraction that provides an API for managing identities.
 The `Entity` API requires a Vault to store and manage secrets.
 In this example, a Vault is created automatically by the Entity.

-Establishing a secure channel requires a **trust policy**.
-The simplest trust policy is the `IdentifierTrustPolicy` which determines trust based on a static access control list of authorized parties.
-In this example, the two parties will mutually trust one another by constructing `IdentifierTrustPolicy`s which contain each other's identifiers.

 ## App worker

 For demonstration, we'll create a secure channel within a single node.
 Like our